mattparrilla/presentations/source/complexity-iceberg.md

 ---

-Some array methods can cause unexpected side effects if you don't know that they modify in place.
+Some array methods can cause unexpected side-effects if you don't know that they modify the array in place.

     const x = [1, 2, 3];
     const y = x.push(1);